proto-6/Game/README.md

 Game name is Magic Tinkerer.

-\nThis is simple game written on C++ & SFML framework.
+This is simple game written on C++ & SFML framework.
-\nAssets aren't mine.
+Assets aren't mine.
 Found them here: https://0x72.itch.io/dungeontileset-ii

-\nControls are simple:
+Controls are simple:
-\nWASD - to move
+WASD - to move
-\nAim mouse to set direction of an attack with simple & amazing* animation.
+Aim mouse to set direction of an attack with simple & amazing* animation.
-\nEscape - to get sent to Valhalla
+Escape - to get sent to Valhalla

-\nDefeat enemies, earn point eat & repeat.
+Defeat enemies, earn point eat & repeat.

 \* okay-ish